 The Florida Department of Health makes payments to Florida-based cancer centers recognized by the National Cancer Institute (NCI) at the National Institutes of Health as NCI-designated cancer centers or NCI-designated comprehensive cancer centers, and cancer centers working toward achieving NCI designation.

-The department distributes funds to participating cancer centers on a quarterly basis during each fiscal year for which an appropriation is made.
+The Department distributes funds to participating cancer centers on a quarterly basis during each fiscal year for which an appropriation is made.

-Supporting Programs
+Supporting Funding Programs

 Cancer Research: Incubator